n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 1. Identifying syllables and other sequences
 2. Initial reordering
-3. Applying the basic substitution features from GSUB
+3. Applying the basic substitution features from <abbr>GSUB</abbr>
 4. Final reordering
-5. Applying all remaining substitution features from GSUB
+5. Applying all remaining substitution features from <abbr>GSUB</abbr>
 6. Applying all remaining positioning features from GPOS